Cultivating winning relationships

 Once you “like” someone, you’ll discover that it’s quite difficult for you to “unlike ” or “unfriend” that person.
 If you have any doubts, then try it.
 It’ll make you feel as though you’re being disloyal.
 That’s the consistency principle at work.

 In the offline world, friendships are most likely to occur wherever you spend the most time.
-It could be at work, in a church, or a gym, to name just three.
+It could be at work, in a church, or in a gym, to name just three.
 But, it’s in such places that people get to see if you’re someone that they’d like to get to know a bit better.

 A question of trust

-As a friendship develops, so professional respect is enhanced, the trust between those who are in it increases.
-There becomes a willingness to share insights, make introductions, and to go the extra mile to help ensure success.
+As a friendship develops, so professional respect is enhanced, and the trust between those who are in it increases.
+There becomes a willingness to share insights, make introductions, and go the extra mile to help ensure success.
 And so you can see already that powerful allies come from strong friendships.

 Not every friendship will result in an ally relationship, and your best allies may not even be your greatest friends.
 But one way or another, there will be a friendship in the middle of it.

 One way to increase the chances of cultivating winning relationships that will lead to powerful allies is to join an organization where the sorts of people you would like to get to know are also members.
-A search on the Internet will produce millions of links to the various business clubs around the world.
+A search on the Internet will produce millions of links to various business clubs around the world.
 You should have no trouble finding one near you.
 If for some reason you’re so far from civilization that you can’t find one, then find someone who likes tea or coffee, and start drinking it with him or her once or twice per week.